nurhanaliyev6/House-Data-ETL-Project/README.md

 ## Notes <br>
 Handling 429 Status Code:
 When making too many requests to the website, we might encounter a 429 status code, which means "Too Many Requests".
 To handle this, consider implementing a delay between requests which also has bad effects.
 I have added time.sleep(2) which is 2 seconds delay when extracting information from a link.
-I have scraped 100 pages and each page contains 50 houses.For a page it take 50 *2 s= 100 second.
-And 100 pages * 100 s= 10000 s / 3600 s + plus additional computation= 2 h 40 m roughly 3 hr.
-So it finishes this process in 3 hr.
+I have scraped 139 pages and each page contains 25 houses.For a page it take 25 *2 s= 50 second.
+And 139 pages * 50 s= 6950 s / 3600 s + plus additional computation= 2 h 20 roughly.
 <br>
 PS: Purpose of this project is to show big picture of etl design and orchestrating with airflow.